The Hidden Cost of Using Everyday Bills Like Netflix and Rent to Boost Your Credit Score

 A major problem with this system is that more than 25 million Americans are considered to be “credit invisible,” according to the Consumer Financial Protection Bureau (CFPB), the federal agency tasked with regulating consumer credit.

-Credit invisible people — who are often low-income earners and people of color — have no credit history whatsoever, making it extremely difficult to get access to basic financial products like credit cards, mortgages or other personal loans.
+Credit invisible people — who are often low-income earners and people of color — have no credit history whatsoever, making it extremely difficult for them to get access to basic financial products like credit cards, mortgages or other personal loans.
 The CFPB says another 19 million people technically have some credit history but not enough to generate a credit score, leaving them much in the same financial predicament.

 Enter credit-boosting programs, which are often explicitly marketed as ways to include these types of people in our financial system without forcing them to take on debt.